20-AISC Tables 9-3a,b, and C for Block shear-coped beam.

 The second case is shear rupture and tension rupture, for which the sum of the two values is approximately 56.49 kips.
 We will select the smaller value, which is 51.00 kips.

 This is a reminder of the previously estimated LRFD value for block shear based on the calculation.
-Please refer to theย previous postย for more detailed information.
-There is a match between this estimation and the one obtained by using tables for the LRFD value.
+Please refer to the previous post for more detailed information.
+There is a match between this estimation and the LRFD value obtained from tables.

-We can see the results for The ASD values for tension rupture, shear yielding, and shear rupture from AISC tables 9-3a, 9.-b, and 9-3c.
-We multiply each value by the web thickness of the web tw, which is 0.305 inches.
+We can see the results for the ASD values for tension rupture, shear yielding, and shear rupture from AISC tables 9-3a, 9.-b, and 9-3c.
+We multiply each value by the web thickness tw, which is 0.305 inches.

 This is a reminder of the previously estimated ASD value for block shear based on the calculation.
-Please refer to theย previous postย for more detailed information.
-There is a match between this estimation and the one obtained by using tables for the LRFD value.
+Please refer to the previous post for more detailed information.
+There is a match between this estimation and the LRFD value obtained from tables.

 The next post: Post 21-Case 2 for the block Shear-Coped Beam Problem.